lanterndata/docs/01-develop/03-columns.md

 - Model (e.g., `BAAI/bge-small-en`)
 - Embedding column to insert the data into (e.g., `book_summary_embedding`)

+As before, the following models are available for generating embeddings.

+CONTENT_VAR_MODELS

 ## Self-Hosting

-Use the Lantern CLI.
-Find installation steps [here](/docs/lantern-cli/install).
+Generating embedding columns requires the Lantern CLI.
+Installation steps are found [here](/docs/lantern-cli/install).

-You can generate embeddings in a [one-off job](/docs/lantern-cli/embeddings).
+Using the CLI, you can generate embeddings in a [one-off job](/docs/lantern-cli/embeddings).

 ```bash
 lantern-cli create-embeddings \